harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

 <!-- ===================================================================Task 1 Begin =================================================================== -->
 <h2>Task1: Collecting the Images</h2>

 <p>In our first task, we queried many of computer vision models for AI Image Generation that are available out there on internet.
 We queried tools like DALL-E, Imagen 3 by Google Gemini, Microsoft's Copilot.
 We realized that since we are using the YOLO model, we thought of keeping the objects that are only detectable by the this model.
-So for the prompts that we gave, we tried to include a list of objets that we are particularly interest, which were also detectable by YOLO </p>
+So for the prompts that we gave, we tried to include a list of objets that we are particularly interest, which were also detectable by YOLO. </p>

 <h3>1.
 DALL-E: Image Generation tool based on the Prompt given, by OpenAI</h3>